-2 injured, including a US Marshal, after an ICE agent’s weapon discharged during LA immigration enforcement operation | News Channel 3-12
+2 injured, including a US marshal, after an ICE agent’s weapon discharged during LA immigration enforcement operation | News Channel 3-12

 Los Angeles (CNN) — Two people were injured, including a US marshal, during an immigration enforcement operation early Tuesday in Los Angeles, the Department of Homeland Security said.

-An Immigration and Customs Enforcement agent’s weapon discharged when the agent tried to grab an individual who apparently rammed into a vehicle that was part of a team of ICE and US marshals engaged in immigration enforcement, the source said.
+An Immigration and Customs Enforcement agent’s weapon discharged when the agent tried to grab an individual who apparently rammed into a vehicle that was part of a team of ICE and US marshals engaged in immigration enforcement, a law enforcement source tells CNN.

 The suspect’s condition is not currently known.
 The law enforcement source previously told CNN the suspect was “gravely wounded.”